FRL Full Form-Full Reservoir Level

 Full Reservoir Level vs. Dead Storage Level

-Full Reservoir Level (FRL) is the maximum permissible water level in the reservoir, which supports water supply, hydropower, and flood control.
+• Full Reservoir Level (FRL): The maximum permissible water level in the reservoir, supporting water supply, hydropower, and flood control.
 It ensures optimal performance of the reservoir.

 Case Studies of Successful FRL Management

-Bhakra Dam efficiently manages its FRL to supply irrigation water and generate hydropower while preventing floods.
+• Bhakra Dam, India: Efficiently manages its FRL to supply irrigation water and generate hydropower while preventing floods.

 Best WordPress Hosting